open-cognition/ai-mri/README.md

 Once done, click on the "Get code" button to generate a sample using Anthropic's SDKs:

 <img width="1305" height="832" alt="image" src="https://github.com/user-attachments/assets/f9cfefbe-6de4-42e0-9c56-a93e3a5f1717" />

-## Community Approach

-Our aim in contribution is one of methodology: we empower the community with methods and scaffolds that drive the study of scaffolded cognition and model behavior.

-We are inspired by the vision of community cartographers: providing maps (probe taxonomy) and navigation tools (cognitive scaffolds) while empowering researchers to explore and publish findings.

-**Questions Over Conclusions**: Our outputs emphasizes research questions and systematic tools for investigation rather than predetermined conclusions.

-**Intellectual Honesty**: We are intentional about this work as hypothesis generation and comparative behavioral analysis requiring community validation, not ground-truth mechanistic discovery.

 ## Research Protocol